Skip to contents

 ramp.xds has been designed to serve the needs of malaria programs, where mathematical models are used for decision support and adaptive malaria control in a defined geographical area.
 Mechanistic models that have been fitted to data describing malaria in a place provide a synthesis of malaria intelligence.
 These models can facilitate complex analysis, extending our innate mental capabilities.
 By characterizing and quantifying uncertainty, and then propagating the uncertainty through the analysis, simulation-based analytics serve as a platform for giving robust policy advice and for adaptive malaria control.
 As the needs of a malaria program changes, the models can be modified – simplified or extended – to serve the tasks at hand.

-• ramp.xds is the core computational engine for simulation-based analytics.
+1. ramp.xds handles core computational and analysis.
+It was developed to build and solve dynamical systems models for the epidemiology, transmission dynamics, and control of malaria and other mosquito-transmitted pathogens based on a well-defined mathematical framework.
 It includes a basic set of models – enough to design, verify, and demonstrate the basic features of modular software.

-• ramp.library is an extended library of stable code that has been tested and verified.
+2. ramp.library is an extended library of models – stable code that has been tested and verified.
 It includes a large set of model families published in peer review that are not included in ramp.xds The ability to reuse code reduces the costs of replicating studies.
 Through this library, ramp.xds also supports nimble model building and analytics for other mosquito-borne pathogens.

 ramp.xds is under active development.
 It supersedes two other software packages, no longer under active development: exDE and MicroMoB.
 The history of development of RAMP simulation software has been memorialized in a vignette.